SimonTalaga/Neural-Network-Visualisation/README.md

 ## GenerateDataToTrain.pde

-To ensure that my network was working (and it does), I created another software, the counterpart of this one, to generate data of my own that can be easily implemented in my code, formatted in the right way.
+To ensure my network was working (and it does), I created another software, the counterpart of this one, to generate data of my own that can be easily implemented in my code, formatted in the right way.
 This is the file **GenerateDataToTrain.pde**

 ## Screenshots